manasavemuri19/manasavemuri19/README.md

-- 🗯 Hi, I’m Manasa Vemuri
+- 🗯  Hey there, I’m Manasa Vemuri.
-- 👩‍💻 I’m interested in Software Development!
+- 👩‍💻 I love developing technologies and I am interested in the field of Software Development!
-- 🌱 I’m currently enhancing my skills to obtain a tech job
+- 🌱 I’m currently looking for opportunities in the IT industry.
 - 📫 You can reach me at,
-email: manasavemuri19@gmail.com
+email: manasavemuri19@gmail.com or
 linkedin: www.linkedin.com/in/manasa-vemuri-56a7701a4

 <!---